-Props & Accessories
+Newborn Props & Accessories

-How To Start
+How To Start Taking Newborn Photos

 Remember, you are dealing with a few kilograms of incontinent floppiness.
 Waterproof sheets or puppy pads are a great way to protect the more expensive items you own.

-At this age, the newborns are easier to pose, and you will find they curl up much easier than they will in a week or two.
+At this age, the newborns are easier to pose.
+You will find they curl up much easier than they will in a week or two.